Feeding your baby can feel quite overwhelming at first – whether you are breastfeeding, bottle-feeding or a combination of both.

 Breastfeeding is a skill that both you and your baby learn together.
 Positioning and attaching your baby is something that takes time to get the hang of.
 Breastfeeding shouldn’t leave you feeling sore.
 In the early days, you might feel a bit of discomfort while you and your baby are learning to breastfeed but this should go away.

 You’re welcome to go along to a local breastfeeding drop-in for a chat if you do have any questions.
-The Infant Feeding Team offers breastfeeding groups where you can meet other women, share experiences and get support.
+The Infant Feeding Team offers breastfeeding groups where you can get support.

 Looking for breastfeeding support?